Catyre/pyd_pyper/README.md

 ```
 Eventually, I would like to add the ability to create custom actions for niche game environments, but for now a default set of actions should suffice.

-**NOTE:** A keymap can only work as expected if the keybinds set in the game mirror those set in **Pyd Paper**.
+**NOTE:** A notemap can only work as expected if the keybinds set in the game mirror those set in **Pyd Pyper**.
 This cannot be done in the program, so you will need to make these adjustments yourself.

 #### Electric bass (prototype)